Jfri3ss/Swift-Code/README.md

 ## Prerequisites

-- Xcode (version x.x or higher)
+- Swift (version 5.0 or higher)
-- (Add any other prerequisites here)
+- Xcode 15

 ## Contributing

 Contributions are welcome!
-If you find any bugs or have suggestions for improvement, feel free to open an issue or submit a pull request.
+If you find any bugs or have suggestions for improvement, open an issue or submit a pull request.

 ## License